Skip to main content

 WHAT IS RHEUMATOID ARTHRITIS?

-When someone is diagnosed with Rheumatoid Arthritis, there is a chemical change in the synovial membrane that causes them to become thickened and inflamed.
+When someone is diagnosed with rheumatoid arthritis, there is a chemical change in the synovial membrane that causes it to become thickened and inflamed.
 Due to the variations in the synovial membrane, too much synovial fluid is produced.
 The symptoms of RA include chronic inflammation, cartilage loss, pain, and stiffness.
-In general, RA affects three times more women than men*, and it might affect other organs, including the skin and heart.
+In general, RA affects three times more women than men, and it might affect other organs, including the skin and heart.

 WHO DOES RA AFFECT?